Group of diverse refugees and migrants standing outdoors in a line, smiling, with a rustic fence and trees in the background, during daytime.

 Provide psychological support, first aid, and protection to the most vulnerable.

-We have been working with Caritas Bangladesh and Catholic Relief Services in Bangladesh to support Rohingya living at the camps at Cox’s Bazar.
+We partner with Caritas Bangladesh and Catholic Relief Services in Bangladesh to support Rohingya living at the camps at Cox’s Bazar.

 We are welcoming migrants and refugees in a number of ways, through events such as the annual Day of Prayer for Refugees and Migrants, ongoing funds for the Rohingya Appeal, and advocacy against migrant exploitation in Aotearoa New Zealand.